dawarich-app/site/docs/tutorials/track-your-location.md

 2. Open the app and go to the settings ("i" icon in top left corner).
 3. Tap on the "Settings" button.
 4. Select "HTTP" mode.
-5. Set the "Host" field to `<your-dawarich-instance>`.
-6. Tap on the "URL" field.
+5. Tap on the "URL" field.
-7. Paste the following URL: `http://<your-dawarich-instance>/api/v1/owntracks/points?api_key=<your-api-key>`.
+6. Paste the following URL: `http://<your-dawarich-instance>/api/v1/owntracks/points?api_key=<your-api-key>`.
-8. Tap on "Back" button (top left corner).
+7. Tap on "Back" button (top left corner).
-9. You're all set!
+8. You're all set!
 OwnTracks will start sending your location data to Dawarich.

 ## GPS Logger